Nikesh-A97/notes/cloudNotes/AWS_Exam_Guide/AWS Services/Management and Governance/AWS Config.md

 - Dashboard to view compliance status for an account
 - Captures the history of configurations and tracks relationships of resources before making changes
 - Using CloudTrail, config helps to identify and troubleshoot issues by capturing API calls
+- View Compliance & Configs of a resource overtime